Krzy-Doma/NMK_Solver/README.md

 NMK_Solver is program that accepts 3 commands followed by imput of values n, m, k, number of player that is supposed to make a move (either 1 or 2) and board made from numbers 0 (empty cell), 1 (firts player pawn), 2 (second player pown).

+The main purpuse of the programm is using implemented minimax algorithm to evaluate the state of game and predict its outcome assuming best possible moves are made by each player.
+Additionally algorithm is optimalized using techniques like for example Alpha-Beta pruning.

 Description of possible commands:

 # 1. GEN_ALL_POS_MOV